CELEBRATION STAGE

 Born in St. John’s, NL, raised in Ottawa, ON, Aalla (Stranger) has spent more than a decade demonstrating and teaching traditional Inuit games.
 If your child attends school in Ottawa, it’s more than likely that Aalla has taught their class about the Inuit culture.
 Aalla will be joined by his son, who has inherited his father’s passion for teaching games to anyone who is willing to learn.

-2:00PM | FIDDLEGROUND WITH MÉTIS DANCER BRAD LAFORTUNE
+2:00PM | MÉTIS DANCER BRAD LAFORTUNE

 3:00PM | OMÉIGWESSI ENSEMBLE